 There are currently no established standards for mold, how much visible mold is good or bad, or required certifications needed for those conducting the clean-up procedures.

 Radon is a naturally occurring, odorless, tasteless radioactive gas.
 It originates from the earth and may enter your home from below the foundations through cracks in the floors, walls, floor drains, and sump pumps.
 Radon levels are generally higher in the basement or ground floor rooms that are in direct contact with the soil.

 Radon gas can by inhaled and the radioactive particles may cause damage to the lung tissue and initiate lung cancer.
 Radon is the second leading cause of lung cancer in the United States.
 Radon may be tested through a short term test kit, which can be mailed to a laboratory for analysis.
-Radon test kits are available for a nominal fee from the Cuyahoga County Board of Health.
+Radon test kits are available for $10.00 from the Cuyahoga County Board of Health.

 Second hand smoke is the combined smoke from the cigarette/cigar/pipe and the exhaled smoke from the person smoking.
 This smoke has a high concentration of cancer-causing agents (carcinogens).
 The more secondhand smoke you are exposed to, the higher the level of these harmful chemicals in your body.

 In the United States alone, each year second hand smoke is responsible for:

 In December 2006, the Smoke Free Workplace became law in Ohio.
 This law requires any establishment that has an employee or invites the public to enter to be smoke-free.
 The law does not apply to homes, cars or outdoor areas.